Favtechn/NimbusPay-AWS-Infrastructure/README.md

-# 💳 NimbusPay — Cloud Infrastructure & Security
+#  NimbusPay — A Cloud Infrastructure

 NimbusPay is a fintech startup-style project focused on building a secure and scalable cloud environment for a digital payment platform.